Remarketing in paid search — training

 - Create a new campaign and then add broad match or brand name keywords that you usually do not bid on to target people in your remarketing list.

-Remarketing in Paid Search lets you improve your return on investment by optimising your campaigns for specific audiences, such as people who have visited your website before.
+Remarketing in Paid Search lets you improve your return on investment by optimizing your campaigns for specific audiences, such as people who have visited your website before.

 With remarketing, advertisers are able to:

-- appeal to all or a subset of visitors who did not convert and stay front of mind
+- Appeal to all or a subset of visitors who did not convert and stay top of mind.